 Let’s face it. we all have to die one day.
-Maybe today, maybe tomorrow or many years later.
+Maybe today, maybe tomorrow, or many years later.
 Death is uncertain and not in our hands.
-What’s in our hand is protecting our wealth after we are gone.
+What’s in our hands is protecting our wealth after we are gone.
 We will be talking about creating a trust today.

 When reviewing your finances, one of the most frequently asked questions is “Why would I need to set up a trust?”
 Trust is mostly used to decrease a person’s estate taxes, but it’s also used to pass on assets to a third-party.
 There are many benefits to be had with setting up a trust.

 Read on to learn a few reasons why you should set up a trust.